etanx/lobstas/README.md

 lobstas
 ==========
-Code for collecting data with the Low-cost Benthic Sensing Trap-Attached System (LoBSTAS)
+Code for collecting data with the Low-cost Benthic Sensing Trap-Attached System (LoBSTAS).
+Bootrun is a code that will be run on startup, and this is where directions to the Pi will go.
+Getdata is where data collection is initiated.

 ## Installation